nir11/SpinFrame-home-assignment/README.md

 # Car Management System

-This readme provides instructions on how to run the server and client projects of the **SpinFrame-home-assignment** project.
+This readme provides instructions on how to run the server and client projects of the **car-management-system** project.

 Project structure: